davidmiskic/covid_API_Slovenia/README.md

 - GET /api/region/<YYYY-MM-DD>: gets the entry for that date
 - GET /api/region/cases?region=<RR>&&from=<YYYY-MM-DD>&&to=<YYYY-MM-DD>: region required, from and to are optional.
 Gets entries for specified region between the given dates
 - GET /api/region/lastweek: makes a sum of cases for each region in the last 7 days from the day of the request and displays them

+ Application can be started by using covidAPI.exe in Release zipped folder.